What is special education?

 What if I don't like what is happening at the meeting?

-Disagreements can be viewed as a sign that there are a number of people who care about the child, but have different points of view.
+Disagreements can be viewed as a sign that there are many people who care about the student, but who also share different points of view.
 It is important that all members of the team work together to resolve areas of disagreement.

 It may be necessary to: